 For information about CSM, including how to apply and register, please visit collegeofsanmateo.edu.

 The College of San Mateo Child Development Center also participates in the Child and Adult Care Food Program offered by the U.S. Dept. of Agriculture and serves meals at no separate charge to all enrolled children.

-If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.
-You may also write a letter containing all of the information requested in the form.
-Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
-20250-9410, by fax (202) 690-7442 or email at email@example.com.
+To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To request a copy of the complaint form, call (866) 632-9992.
+Submit your completed form or letter to USDA by:

 Office of the Assistant Secretary for Civil Rights